ericlbarnes/Status-Board/readme.md

 ## Ideas

-Here are the ideas for the status board script.
+Here are the ideas behind the status board script:

-1. Self Hosted and open source
+1. Self hosted and open source
-2. Simple and Elegant code
+2. Simple and elegant code
-3. Modular and easy to add new status widgets.
+3. Modular and easy to add new status widgets

+## Current Widgets

+* Authentic Jobs
+* Google Analytics
+* GitHub commit log
+* GitHub issues
+* Pingdom
+* RSS
+* Stocks
+* Twitter
+* Weather

 ## Widget Ideas

-* [] Basecamp
+* Basecamp
-* [] Analytics (Google?)
-* [x] Twitter
-* [] RSS / News Feeds
+* News Feeds
-* [] Bus / Train / Traffic status
+* Bus / Train / Traffic status
-* [] Radio - Spotify, Grooveshark, etc. Would play based off api.
+* Radio - Spotify, Grooveshark, etc. Would play based off api.
-* [x] Github Commit Logs
-* [x] Github issues
-* [] BitBucket API
+* BitBucket API
-* [] Pancake Payments
+* Pancake Payments

-Basically anything that you always want to look at during the day.
+* Anything that you always want to look at during the day

+## Requirements

+Since the application is built on Laravel, a PHP framework, the requirements are PHP 5.3+ and a compatible web server.

-## Installation
+## Installation and Usage

-Currently installation is pretty easy.
-Upload the files and visit yoursite.com/index.php and all the active widgets should load in.
-To manage the widgets you can edit the application/views/home/index.php and change the values.
+Installation is very easy.
+Upload the files to your server and visit http://example.com/index.php.
+All of the default widgets should load.
+To manage widgets, edit `application/config/widgets.php`.
+The application also supports the creation of multiple boards.
+These are configured in `application/config/boards.php` and you'll need to register another route in `application/routes.php`.

-I decided to use html data attributes for the first release just to keep it simple.
-Future versions will probably include some form of storage and better ways of inserting the widget settings.

-Remember this is alpha code so use at your own risk.
+Remember, this is alpha code so use at your own risk.

 ## Help Out